thenewboston-blockchain/Projects/README.md

 - **Project Proposal**: Where the person giving an idea is ready to work on that project.
 [Click here](https://github.com/thenewboston-developers/Project-Proposals/issues/new?assignees=&labels=Project&template=add-project-proposal.md&title=NAME_OF_YOUR_PROJECT) to submit Project Proposal

-- **Idea Only Proposal**: Where the person have an idea but not ready to work on it and wants someone else to take that idea and build the project.
+- **Idea Only Proposal**: Where the person has an idea but not ready to work on it and wants someone else to take that idea and build the project.
 [Click here](https://github.com/thenewboston-developers/Project-Proposals/issues/new?assignees=&labels=Idea+Only&template=idea-only-proposal.md&title=NAME_OF_YOUR_IDEA) to submit Idea Only Proposal.

 Please fill out all required fields.
 Feel free to include any additional information as well!

 ## What Next

 The team will review your proposal within 2-3 days.
 Please check back often as there may be additional questions from the team on your proposal.
 If approved the proposal will be labeled **Pending Repository**.
 You will be required to leave a comment with the URL of the project repository before final approval.

 After repository URL has been submitted, the proposal will be labeled **Approved** and final terms will be merged into this repository.